siwooyong/Codalab-Microsoft-COCO-Image-Captioning-Challenge/README.md

 # Image_Captioning_Tutorial_using_Transformer_Pytorch
 New model to achieve the better performance at a "low cost".
 And I hope it will be a tutorial of image capture because I took really easy steps.
+NO IMAGE DETECTION